 For example, imagine that the primary breadwinner of a former couple loses their job.
 They may petition the court for an alimony adjustment if they can no longer make regular alimony payments.

 However, a court will usually only decrease alimony if the paying party shows that their loss of income was involuntary and permanent.
-Voluntarily quitting one’s job is not usually grounds for an alimony decrease.
-By the same token, a sudden and unexpected increase in expenses – such as healthcare bills – may lead to an alimony or child support payment change for the paying party.
+Voluntarily quitting one’s job is not usually grounds for a decrease in alimony.
+By the same token, a sudden and unexpected increase in expenses – such as healthcare bills – may lead to a change in alimony or child support payments for the paying party.

 But once more, the requesting party must prove to the court that the increase in expenses was involuntary.
 The expense increase must also be unlikely to change in the near future.
-Income reductions may affect child support and timesharing.
-If an individual loses the ability to monetarily provide for their children, the other parent may request a divorce modification that removes childcare privileges either temporarily or permanently.
+Income reductions may impact child support and timesharing arrangements.
+If an individual loses the ability to provide financially for their children, the other parent may request a divorce modification that removes childcare privileges, either temporarily or permanently.

 Increase in Income